Average Reward Reinforcement Learning for Omega-Regular and Mean-Payoff Objectives: Specifications Suitable for Continual Learning

-\textbf{RQ2.
-How does our method compare to previous approaches when we allow episodic setting?} By allowing episodic resetting, we can now find hyperparameters for previous methods that lead to convergence.
-We tuned all hyperparameters by hand to minimize training time, while verifying with a model checker that the produced strategies are optimal.
+By allowing episodic resetting, we can now find hyperparameters for methods of \cite{hahn2019omega,bozkurt2019control} that lead to convergence.
+We tuned all hyperparameters by hand to minimize training time, while verifying with a model checker that the produced policies are optimal.
 Table~\ref{tab:experiment} shows learning times, as well as hyperparameters for our reduction.
 We report the number of states reachable in the MDP and the product, learning times averaged over $5$ runs, the reset penalty $c$, the $\varepsilon$-greedy exploration rate $\varepsilon$, the learning rates $\alpha$ and $\eta$ of the Differential Q-learning, as well as the number of training steps.
 Note that we do not do any episodic resetting when training with our reduction.
 This means that the RL agent must learn to recover from mistakes during training, while previous approaches are periodically reset to a good initial state. \emph{Our reduction using Differential Q-learning is competitive with previous approaches while not being reliant on episodic resetting.}